ptagseth/kanoa-software/docs/new folder structure/kanoa-ops/asset-operation.md

 Infeed, outfeed and waste counts can be edited by entering a new value in the numfield and clicking on the save button.
 A calculator symbol next to a count indicates that no counts were recorded from the plc for that count and so the count has been calculated from the other two counts.
 Adding a count to a calculated count will change it so that it is no longer calculated.
-It is your responsiblity to ensure that counts match up i.e infeed = outfeed + waste.
+It is your responsibility to ensure that counts match up i.e infeed = outfeed + waste.
 You can clear a count by usng the x next to it and this will cause it to be re-calculated.

 **Lots**<br/>